-Change Description Release Date Multipart Upload API ex- tended to enable copy- ing objects up to 5 TB Prior to this release, Amazon S3 API supported copying objects (see PUT Object - Copy (p.
-287)) of up to 5 GB in size.
+Change Description Release Date Multipart Upload API extended to enable copying objects up to 5 TB Prior to this release, Amazon S3 API supported copying objects (see PUT Object - Copy (p.
+321)) of up to 5 GB in size.
 To enable copying objects larger than 5 GB, Amazon S3 extends the multipart upload API with a new operation, Upload Part (Copy).
 You can use this multipart upload operation to copy objects up to 5 TB in size.
-For conceptual information about multipart upload, go to Uploading Objects Using Multipart Upload.
+For conceptual information about multipart upload, go to Uploading Objects Using Multipart Upload in the Amazon Simple Storage Service Developer Guide.
 To learn more about the new API, see Upload Part - Copy (p.
-314).
+350).
 June 21, 2011 SOAP API calls over HTTP disabled To increase security, SOAP API calls over HTTP are disabled.
 Authenticated and anonymous SOAP requests must be sent to Amazon S3 using SSL.
-June 6, 2011 Support for hosting stat- ic websites in Amazon S3 Amazon S3 introduces enhanced support for hosting static websites.
+June 6, 2011 Support for hosting static websites in Amazon S3 Amazon S3 introduces enhanced support for hosting static websites.
 This includes support for index documents and custom error documents.
 When using these features, requests to the root of your bucket or a subfolder (e.g., http://myweb-site.com/subfolder) returns your index document instead of the list of objects in your bucket.
 If an error is encountered, Amazon S3 returns your custom error message instead of an Amazon S3 error message.
-For API information to configure your bucket as a website, see the following sections: PUT Bucket website (p.
-206) GET Bucket website (p.
-138) DELETE Bucket website (p.
-81) For conceptual overview, go to Hosting Websites on Amazon S3 in the Amazon Simple Storage Service Developer Guide.
-February 17, 2011 Response Header API Support The GET Object REST API now allows you to change the re- sponse headers of the REST GET Object request for each request.
+For API information to configure your bucket as a website, see the following sections: • PUT Bucket website (p.
+236) • GET Bucket website (p.
+160) • DELETE Bucket website (p.
+87) For conceptual overview, go to Hosting Websites on Amazon S3 in the Amazon Simple Storage Service Developer Guide.
+February 17, 2011 Response Header API Support The GET Object REST API now allows you to change the response headers of the REST GET Object request for each request.
 That is, you can alter object metadata in the response, without altering the object itself.
 For more information, see GET Object (p.
-227).
+258).
 January 14, 2011 Large Object Support Amazon S3 has increased the maximum size of an object you can store in an S3 bucket from 5 GB to 5 TB.
 If you are using the REST API you can upload objects of up to 5 GB size in a single PUT operation.
 For larger objects, you must use the Multipart Upload REST API to upload objects in parts.
-For conceptual information, go to Uploading Objects Using Multipart Upload.
+For conceptual information, go to Uploading Objects Using Multipart Upload in the Amazon Simple Storage Service Developer Guide .
 For multipart upload API information, see Initiate Multipart Upload (p.
-301), Upload Part (p.
-309), Complete Multi- part Upload (p.
-322), List Parts (p.
-330), and List Multipart Up- loads (p.
-142) December 9, 2010
+336), Upload Part (p.
+345), Complete Multipart Upload (p.
+359), List Parts (p.
+367), and List Multipart Uploads (p.
+164) December 9, 2010